socalit/esp_phisher/README.md

 # esp-phisher v2.0.0

-**Educational use only.
-Do not deploy without explicit permission.**

 `esp-phisher` is a Wi-Fi phishing proof-of-concept built on an ESP32 that simulates a public captive portal to capture credentials.
 Version 2.0 introduces a modern Bootstrap UI, credit card capture mode, RTC time sync, improved OLED navigation, SD file serving, and a powerful admin dashboard.